Smokey4564/master-flow/README.md

 ### Wallet

-Create budget envelopes, track their balances, record spending, and review transaction history for each envelope.
+Create budget envelopes, track their balances, record spending, and review transaction history for each envelope. (new 6/13) ability to transfer money between envelopes.

 ### Summary